Osun State: Culture

 Every year, adherents and non-adherents of Osun, one of the Orisa (the traditional deities of the Yoruba people), travel from all over the world to attend the annual Osun-Osogbo festival in August.
 Visitors include nationals of Brazil, Cuba, Trinidad, Grenada, and other nations in the Americas with a significant Yoruba cultural heritage.
 Annual traditional festivities and invocations of the Osun goddess are held along the banks of the river bearing her name into which – according to Yoruba Oratory traditions – she transformed.

 Ọsun-Ọsogbo Grove, the shrine of the annual rites of the deity and an important artistic center, was declared a World Heritage Site in 2005.

 The former semi-official flag and seal of the state, adopted in 2012, depicted the Ori Olokun.
 However, the flag and seal were officially relinquished in 2023 by act of the Osun State House of Assembly following a 21 January 2017 ruling by the Osun State High Court that the legislation adopting it had been unconstitutional.

 Demographics

 The major sub-ethnic groups in Ọsun State are Ife, Ijesha, Oyo, Ibolo and Igbomina of the Yoruba people, although there are also people from other parts of Nigeria.
 Yoruba and English are the official languages.
 People of Osun State practice Christianity, Islam and the traditional faith.

 Climate

-The climate of Osun is tropical savanna usually warm, with a wet and dry season.
-It has a yearly average temperature of 64 °F and receives approximately 596 inches of rainfall.
-It is dry for 59 days throughout the year, with an average moisture in the air of 77% and a UV index of 7.
-Located at an elevation of 266.33 meters (873.79 feet) above sea level, Osun has a Tropical wet and dry or savanna climate (Classification: Aw).
+Located at an elevation of 266.33 m above sea level, Osun has a Tropical wet and dry or savanna climate (Classification: Aw).
 The city's yearly temperature is 28.35 °C (83.03 °F) and it is -1.11% lower than Nigeria's averages.
-Osun typically receives about 127.75 millimeters (5.03 inches) of precipitation and has 237.62 rainy days (65.1% of the time) annually.
+Osun typically receives about 127.75 millimetres (5.03 inches) of precipitation and has 237.62 rainy days (65.1% of the time) annually.
 It is located at 4.5199593 longitude and 7.5628964 latitude.